Evaluation and Improvement of Fault Detection for Large Language Models: Empirical Results

 \subsection{RQ2: Effectiveness of Fault Detection}

-In this RQ, we explore the performance of existing fault detection methods on LLMs.
-As mentioned in Section~\ref{sec:datasets}, we exclude models that have poor performance~(nearly random guesses) and perfect performance~(100\% accuracy) on the studied tasks.
+In this RQ, we explore the performance of existing fault detection methods for LLMs.
+As mentioned in Section~\ref{sec:datasets}, we exclude models that have perfect performance~(100\% accuracy) on the studied tasks.

-Table~\ref{tab:rq2LLaMA} and Table~\ref{tab:rq3gpt35} summarize the results.
-The first conclusion we can draw from the results is that the existing fault detection methods cannot significantly find faults in LLMs compared to their performance on classical deep learning models~\cite{NEURIPS2021_ae785101} where the best method can achieve a 0.9532 TRC score.
-For example, considering the detection performance on the LLaMA model, only the best method has a higher TRC score~(0.3986) than random selection~(0.3139).
-This means all the other well-designed methods perform worse than random guesses.
-Considering the results on GPT3.5 and GPT4 models, this phenomenon has been alleviated.
-All the methods perform better than random selection.
-However, the best methods on GPT3.5 and GPT4 have only 0.5771 and 0.6489 TRC scores.
-There is still a big gap between the existing performance and the idea performance, TRC=1.
+Figure~\ref{fig:rq2_trc_fig} depicts the TRC values achieved by fault detection methods in each labeling budget, and Table~\ref{tab:rq2_atrc} summarizes the averaged TRC values across all considered labeling budgets.
+First, considering the averaged results, we can see that all methods have relatively better results than random selection, which indicates the potential of their usefulness.
+However, we found that the best averaged TRC value on LLMs is only 0.7321, which is far away from the idea detection performance, TRC = 1.
+Worsely, in some cases, e.g., Sentiment-LLaMA3, some methods have less than 0.2 TRC score, which never happened in conventional deep learning models~\cite{NEURIPS2021_ae785101}.
+This means fault detection for LLMs is a more challenging problem compared to fault detection for conventional deep learning models.

-Then, comparing each method, we found that no method can consistently perform better than the others.
-The performance of fault detection methods on LLMs highly depends on the datasets and models.
-However, it is interesting that when the performance of LLMs becomes better, the fault detection methods become more effective.
-For example, the TRC scores produced by each method on GPT4~(on average 0.6114) are much higher than the TRC scores on LLaMA~(on average 0.3074).
-The reason is that existing methods that are based on output probabilities highly rely on the confidence of models in their outputs.
-As GPT4 is more confident that LLaMA, the fault detection methods can perform better on GPT4 accordingly.
+Then, comparing each method, interestingly, we found that the simple method, Margin, which just utilizes the top-1 and top-2 output probabilities to measure the uncertainty, performs the best among our considered methods.
+This phenomenon is similar to the findings by existing works~\cite{weiss2022simple} which stated that simple methods perform the best for neural network test prioritization.
+Specifically, in more than half of cases~(6 out of 11 cases), Margin achieved the highest averaged TRC scores.
+Methods that require embedding information for the data selection~(NNS and TestRank) cannot stand out in LLMs.
+The reason could be that the embeddings extracted by LLMs are too high-dimensional and diverse to be learned by simple clustering methods~(used by NNS) and graph neural networks~(used by TestRank).

-\\ {\framebox{\parbox{0.96\linewidth}{ \textbf{Answer to RQ2}: Existing fault detection methods are not effective in detecting faults in LLMs and there are no methods that can consistently perform better than the others.
-Methods have better performance on LLMs that have higher accuracy~(GPT4) than those that have lower accuracy~(GPT3.5 and LLaMA).}}}
+\\ {\framebox{\parbox{0.96\linewidth}{ \textbf{Answer to RQ2}: Under our studied objects, the simple method, Margin, performs the best in fault detection for LLMs.
+However, there is still a big room for improvement, and more effective methods are needed.}}}